Passing data to the process

 ```

-The above configuration passes the variable `businessKey` set to the current request number to the process (which ensures a unique link between the process instance and a specific request).
+The above configuration passes the variable `businessKey` set to the number of the current request (which ensures a unique association of the process instance with a specific request).
 The value `${formInstanceNumber}` is a predefined session variable containing the request number.

 ```xml